ColteRodriguez/PixLab/README.md

 # How to Cite This Repository<a name="Citations2"></a>

-See LICENSE.txt.
+See LICENSE.txt for guidlines.
 While not required, if you wish to cite further use:

     Rodriguez C. 2024, Jul 24.
 PixLab 1.0.0, Retrieved from [https://github.com/username/repository_name](https://github.com/ColteRodriguez/PixLab/tree/main)